evpl/xteps/README.md

     );
 ```

-This code can fail to build with this exception `java: unreported exception java.lang.Throwable; must be caught or
+This code can fail build with this exception `java: unreported exception java.lang.Throwable; must be caught or
 declared to be thrown`.

 You can switch to Java 9+ or use functional interfaces static methods to hide any exceptions.